One thing in advance

 By the way, one tree species stands out particularly well as climate-stable: the oak.
 It has very deep roots and can therefore reach deeper water.
 In addition, oaks take up to 200 years to reach maturity and therefore bind CO₂ over a particularly long period.

-Trees store CO₂ in their wood.
-Since they grow relatively slowly, they also store CO₂ slowly.
-On the other hand, they can store the climate gas for decades or even centuries.
-Our tree plantations should therefore be seen as additive.
-It is also your contribution to actively doing something for the forest in Germany.
-The CO₂ that our trees will bind in the future is therefore not included in the calculation as compensation.
-But if our trees grow vigorously and robustly in the coming decades, you will be even more climate-positive!
+Trees store CO₂ in their wood, but since they grow relatively slowly, they also store CO₂ slowly.
+In addition, trees are a part of nature over which we have no control.
+We cannot guarantee 100 percent that every single tree will survive - even if we do our best.
+Therefore, our tree planting efforts are additive.
+It's your contribution to actively doing something for the forest in Germany, too.
+The CO₂ that our trees bind in the future is therefore not included in the calculation as compensation.
+But if our trees grow vigorously and robustly in the coming decades, even more CO₂ will of course be bound naturally.

-We plant different trees depending on which trees grow best in the selected forest areas.
-Our climate forester Jan knows which trees are optimal for each location.
-In Germany, the rule on most land is that a mixed forest is more stable than a pure stand.
-Monocultures are particularly vulnerable to heat, wind, drought and insects.
+Which tree species we plant depends on the site and is decided individually for each area.
+Our climate forester Jan knows which trees are optimally suited for each site.
+In Germany, the rule for most areas is that a mixed forest is more stable than a pure stand, because monocultures are particularly vulnerable to heat, wind, drought and insects.
 For this reason, forests in Germany have been converted to mixed forests for many years.
 Jan follows this conviction and always plans mixed forests for us.

-So far we have already planted the following tree species: oak, hornbeam, alder, lime, sweet chestnut, cherry and fir.
+So far, we have planted the following tree species, among others: oak, hornbeam, alder, linden, sweet chestnut, cherry and fir.
 They are all robust and have deep roots.
 As a result, they have good access to water in the summer and are not blown over by the wind in the fall.
 The tree species cope well with future conditions caused by the climate crisis, which is why we call them climate-stable tree species.

 We have our own forester on board, under whose guidance our Planted Team also regularly plants trees.
-Thus, the entire Planted Team knows how to plant trees.
-For projects with a larger number of trees, the planting is accompanied by tree nurseries.
-For this purpose, we have concluded sponsorship agreements with federal states, municipalities and private forest owners.
+Thus, the entire Planted team knows how to plant trees.
+For projects with a larger number of trees, the planting is supervised by professional subcontractors.
+For this purpose, we have concluded sponsoring agreements with federal states, municipalities and private forest owners.
 Employees of committed companies can also participate.

-To ensure that our trees grow up in a protected environment, we visit our projects several times a year and regularly exchange information with our partner forests.
+To ensure that our trees grow up safely, we visit our projects several times a year and regularly exchange information with our partner forests.

 Biodiversity means many species in one ecosystem and is very important for us.
-Since we promise to plant climate-stable mixed forests, we have by definition always planned for several tree species.
-Mostly different deciduous and coniferous trees grow together on our areas.
-In addition, small hedges are sometimes created at the edge of the forest.
-Perfect habitat for big, small and smallest creatures.
+Since we promise to plant climate-stable mixed forest, by definition we have always planned for several tree species.
+Usually, different deciduous and coniferous trees grow together in our areas.
+In addition, small hedges are sometimes created at the edge of the forest, making our areas the perfect habitat for large, small and tiny creatures.
 From deer to bunnies and from large to small insects now swarm on the planted areas.
-It's partly easy to make a difference in nature when you know what's optimal for the site.

-On the areas we plant, the planting of trees is very important for the goal of a climate-stable mixed forest.
+In the areas we plant, tree planting is very important to the goal of a climate-stable mixed forest.
 The forests that have died in climate change were often monocultures, mostly exclusively spruce.
-Since trees cannot move and seeds are also only dispersed over very short distances, the surrounding trees and the trees that used to live there always colonise an open area in the forest.
-This is because the seeds from the former trees are still scattered over the entire area.
+Since trees cannot move and even the seeds are only dispersed over very short distances, the surrounding trees and the trees that used to live there always colonize an open area in the forest.
+This is because from the former trees the seeds are still scattered all over the area.
 It is a vicious circle.

-Our climate forester Jan likes to illustrate this with a comparison to an oil spill: "If a tanker spills and causes an oil spill, don't we agree that this cannot be left to nature?
+Our climate forester Jan likes to illustrate this with the comparison to an oil spill: "If a tanker spills and causes an oil spill, don't we agree that this cannot be left to nature?
 Nature needs at least some help to regenerate."
-And it is the same in the forest with the monocultures.
+And it's the same in the forest, with the monocultures.
 These have been put there by humans.
 And without human help (just an impulse), nature will not regenerate so easily - or it will take centuries.
-We give this impulse by planting mixed forests consisting of different climate-stable tree species.
+We give this impulse with the planting of mixed forest consisting of different climate-stable tree species.

 We plant climate-stable mixed forests in Germany.
 The areas are owned by federal states, municipalities and private individuals.
 We do not exclude any areas, because our aim is to preserve the forest of the future.
-The important functions such as water reservoir, air filter, habitat for animals, recreational space for people and CO₂ reservoir are always fulfilled by forests - no matter who owns them.
+Forests always fulfill the important functions such as water reservoir, air filter, habitat for animals, recreational space for people and CO₂ storage - regardless of who owns them.
 When planting, it is important that a sustainable - i.e. a climate-stable - mixed forest is planted.
 Our climate forester takes care of this with every tree planting.

 We are often asked this question and the honest answer from Jan, our climate forester, is: "I don't know, we don't decide that".

-Who decides then?
+Who decides that then?
 Our children and their children, because trees grow incredibly slowly.
-In the next decades so much new technology will be invented that we don't know what the following generations will do with the forest.
-Maybe they can build houses from algae and leave the forest to itself.
+So much new technology will be invented in the next few decades that we don't know what the following generations will do with the forest.
+Maybe they will be able to build houses from algae and leave the forest to itself.
 But maybe in the future they will be able to "melt" wood and use it in a 3D printer.
 Then the people of the future will use the forest.

 No matter what our descendants decide - we must guarantee them the opportunity to make a decision today.
-And that means planting climate-stable trees in a mixed forest and keeping the forest for future generations - that is 100% sustainability.
+And that means planting climate-stable trees in a mixed forest and keeping the forest for future generations - that's 100% sustainability.

 Questions about CO₂ compensation

-Climate protection projects are measures through which the emission of climate-relevant gases is avoided or reduced, for example through the construction of wind power or plants to avoid methane.
-Such climate protection projects can be supported by the purchase of certificates.
-The proceeds from certificate trading benefit them and make them possible in the future.
+Climate protection projects avoid or reduce the emission of climate-relevant gases, for example by building wind power or plants to avoid methane.
+The proceeds from certificate trading benefit these projects and make them possible in the future.
 In this way, projects can be supported anywhere in the world.
 The advantage: Emissions can be offset where construction measures can be implemented cost-effectively.
 For example, we are currently supporting a wind farm in India.

-In Germany, the Clean Development Mechanism (CDM), Gold Standard (GS) and Verified Carbon Standard (VCS) are the most widely recognized.
-We only promote projects that comply with these certifications.
+In Germany, the Clean Development Mechanism (CDM) and the Gold Standard (GS) are the most widely recognized.
+We only support projects that comply with these certifications.
 This way you can be sure that the amount of CO₂ is really saved.